Initiative: Create a personalised approach to online subscription marketing

 Technavia: Digital Editioin

 The Sandusky Newspaper Group operates 12 community newspapers, 31 websites, a variety of email newsletters and a full-service digital agency, in Utah, Michigan, Ohio and Tennessee.
 In 2017, the company decided to create its first paywall.

 Brandon Erlacher, then VP of Strategic Data for Sandusky, wanted to find the best approach to maximize circulation sales but have a minimal impact on traffic and CPM based online advertising dollars.
 They also wanted to be able to customize criteria and messages based on user behavior.

 “Paywalls drive revenue but choke traffic," Erlacher told attendees of the 2018 Mega Conference.

 "Circulation managers want the paywall.
 But the reality is that we also get revenue from banner ads.
 It is a multimillion business that we do not do not want to lose.¨

 Studies show that 75% of adults will not pay for news.
-In addition, churn is on the rise and repeated discounts that keep subscribers onboard reduce the overall rate of gross subscription sales.
+In addition, repeated discounts that keep subscribers onboard reduce the overall rate of gross subscription sales.

-One problem is that current paywall vendors provide only complete, metered or micropayment solutions.
-Erlacher wanted to create a hybrid solution that could target the most likely subscribers using a variety of data, but let other users “pass through.”
+Erlacher wanted to create a hybrid solution that would target the most likely subscribers using a variety of data, but let other users “pass through.”
 He needed a program designed to respond to a deeper understanding of reader behavior.